jcugnoni/Fractal-Cortex/README.md

 # Fractal Cortex

-Fractal Cortex is an open source multidirectional 5-axis FDM slicer.
+Fractal Cortex is an open source multidirectional 5-axis FDM slicer developed by **Fractal Robotics**.

 ⚙️ An open-source benchtop 5-axis 3D printer was developed to go along with this slicer.
 You can check out [the GitHub page for it here](https://github.com/fractalrobotics/Fractal-5-Pro).